IndieRobert/appchat/README.md

 ## Bots

-Bots allow the creation of hundreds of clients in order to stress test the system
+'bots.go' allow the creation of hundreds of clients in order to stress test the system

 > cd appchat/sv